How do I use UDOIT to fix issues with headings?

 Remediate issues.

-If styles were inappropriately used for document structure, the issue can be fixed within UDOIT.
+If styles were inappropriately used for document structure or heading levels have been skipped, these issues can be fixed within UDOIT.
 Other heading issues must fixed directly within Canvas.

 Skip to the step to fix an issue in Canvas.